Data Transfer using GoCommands¶

 Upload a local directory using multiple parallel transfers:

-gocmd put --progress -f -K --icat --thread_num 10 /local/dir/ /iplant/home/myUser/mydir/
+gocmd put --progress -f -K --icat --thread_num 10 /local/dir/ /iplant/home/myUser/mydir/This command uploads the local directory

-in the Data Store using 10 parallel transfer threads.
+/local/dir/and its contents to/iplant/home/myUser/mydir/in the Data Store using 10 parallel transfer threads.
 This can significantly speed up the upload process by maximizing I/O and network bandwidth.- The

-flag sets the maximum number of threads to use for the transfer.
+--thread_numflag sets the maximum number of threads to use for the transfer.

 Thread Count Considerations